This raspberry mojito recipe is a refreshing drink that combines sweet raspberries, rum, and mint, perfect for warmer weather.

 - Always make sure to build this drink in the glass for the best possible flavor.

 - Never tear the mint leaves, as it allows the bitterness of the stem to filter through the drink.
 You also want to avoid breaking them up into small pieces that will block your straw.

-- Gently stir your mojito as the key to a mojito is the balance – you want to be able to taste each element, but with all of them working together.
+- Gently stir your mojito – the key to a mojito balance – you want to be able to taste each element with all of them working together.

-- Don’t skip the garnish mint sprig and position it right next to the straw so that you get the aroma of the mint with every sip.
-This accentuates the taste.
+- Please don’t skip the garnish mint sprig – position it on the rim of the glass so that you get the aroma of the mint with every sip.

 - Storing the raspberry puree: Store in the refrigerator in an airtight container or jar.
 It should last for up to 3 days.

 - To make the Raspberry purée last longer, add a splash of lemon juice to it.
-This will act as a preservative and make it last for up to a week (stored in the fridge in an airtight container).
+The lemon will help it last up to a week in the fridge.